-Why Choose Our Albuquerque Truck Accident Lawyers?
+Why Choose An Albuquerque Truck Accident Lawyer From Ring Jimenez?

-- We understand how difficult the aftermath of a truck accident can be and work tirelessly to secure the best possible outcomes for our clients.
+- We understand how difficult the aftermath of a truck accident can be and we work tirelessly to secure the best possible outcomes for our clients.

-What Is Unique About Truck Accident Law?
+What Is Unique About Albuquerque Truck Accident Law?

-Most general car accident claims involve just two parties: the victim and the at-fault driver.
+Most general Albuquerque car accident claims involve just two parties: the victim and the at-fault driver.
 A commercial truck accident, however, involves various other parties with duties related to transporting the cargo.
 During a truck accident claim, you or your lawyer may have to contend with a truck driver, truck company, cargo company, cargo loaders, maintenance teams, part manufacturers, and other parties.
 Rather than only holding the negligent truck driver liable, you may be able to pursue compensation from the entire trucking company.

 Motor carriers such as commercial trucks have to obey many strict laws and regulations from state and federal safety organizations.
 These laws are designed to improve the safety of commercial trucking and bring down the number of related traffic accidents.
 A truck company in New Mexico has many responsibilities in the name of safety, including cargo securement standards, hiring and training requirements, and mandatory fleet maintenance.
 A company or employee breaching any of these duties of care could cause a truck accident in Albuquerque.